Jonny Evans: Return to Manchester United

 After training with Manchester United following his release by Leicester at the end of the 2022–23 season, it was announced on 18 July that Evans had signed a short-term deal with the club, allowing him to travel with the squad for a pre-season friendly against Lyon in Edinburgh.
 On 1 September, it was announced that Evans had signed a one-year contract with the club.
 Two days later, he made his return debut against Arsenal as a substitute, where Declan Rice's shot deflected off him in stoppage time to make it 2–1, in a match which ended in a 3–1 defeat.
 Following an injury to Lisandro Martínez, Evans was handed his first start of the season on 23 September in a 1–0 win against Burnley, with Evans assisting the winner scored by Bruno Fernandes.
 It also marked his 200th appearance for the club in all competitions.

 Evans played in the 2024 FA Cup final against local rivals Manchester City and helped United win 2–1.
 This meant he had completed a milestone in winning every major trophy possible with United.
 On 12 July 2024, Evans signed a new one-year contract with the club.
 He took part in the 2024 FA Community Shield, another Manchester derby game which was level after 90 minutes and went to a penalty shootout.
 Evans took United's seventh penalty, shooting over the bar allowing City to win the shield 7–6.

 On 19 December 2024, Evans scored his first goal since his return to Manchester United, in a 4–3 defeat to Tottenham in the EFL Cup quarter-finals.
 In late May 2025, it was announced that he would leave the club following the expiration of his contract at the end of the 2024–25 season.
 On 30 May 2025, Evans played his last professional football match against Hong Kong during a post-season Asia tour.
 After the match, he retired from professional football, totalling over 600 appearances for club and country in 19 years.
 Upon retirement, he was appointed to a role in the club's youth development setup.
-Evans' retirement brought to an end a 51-year period during which Manchester United always had in their squad a player who would appear or had appeared under Alex Ferguson.